Last Updated on March 14, 2020

 The choice of apparatus for removal of plaster cast depends on several factors.
 Unpadded and skin-tight casts are cut with plaster shears.
 Completely padded casts can be cut with an electric plaster cutter.

-General Points For Removal of Plaster Cast
+General Guidelines For Removal of Plaster Cast

 The noise of the electric cutter frightens some children, and so shears may be used.

 The procedure is explained to the patient, and the apparatus that you will be using should be demonstrated to make them feel at ease.

 The cast should be cut steadily and smoothly.
 It is good to converse with the patient during the procedure of removal of the plaster cast so that his attention is diverted.